apache/logging-log4cxx/src/site/markdown/change-report-gh.md

 * The `locale` external character encoding option reverting to US-ASCII \[[LOGCXX-483](https://issues.apache.org/jira/browse/LOGCXX-483)\]
 * A segfault during process exit when log4cxx::LogManager::shutdown is not called
+* The cmake option to include a MultiprocessRollingFileAppender did not work
 * Build failure in a MSYS2 environment \[[#293](https://github.com/apache/logging-log4cxx/issues/293)\]
 * The AsyncAppender and dynamically loading configuration changes disabled when the APR library was built without support for threads